wangp/colr/README.md

 colr reads lines from standard input and writes to standard output.

 Each line is matched against the given regular expression.
-Currently, matches are always performed case sensitively.
+Matches are performed case insensitively if the `-i` option is given.

 Each submatch is coloured by introducing ANSI escape sequences to the output.
 Currently, the colours cannot be selected.